June 2010

 Inkscape.
 Right is Morphic 3.

-Inkscape you can see individual pixels.
-Besides you can also see a
+that uses Pixel Coverage.
+You can see individual pixels.
+Besides you

 reddish shadow at the right of black areas and a blueish shadow at